Scutigera coleoptrata: Interaction with humans

 Unlike its shorter-legged but larger tropical cousins, S. coleoptrata can live its entire life inside a building, usually on the ground levels of homes.
-House centipedes commonly startle their unwitting housemates with their speed and appearance, but are not routinely dangerous to humans.
+While many homeowners may be unsettled by house-centipedes due to their speed and appearance, they pose little to no threat towards humans, and are often beneficial as they catch other, more harmful pests, such as cockroaches.
 They are not aggressive and usually flee when disturbed or revealed from cover.
-Sting attempts are therefore rare unless the centipede is cornered or aggressively handled.
-Its small forcipules have difficulty penetrating skin, and even successful stings produce only mild, localized pain and swelling, similar to a bee sting.
-Allergic reactions to centipede stings have been reported, but these are rare; most stings heal quickly and without complication.
+Sting-attempts are therefore rare unless the centipede is cornered or aggressively handled.
+Its small forcipules have difficulty penetrating skin, and even successful stings produce only mild, localized pain and swelling, similar to a bee-sting.
+Allergic reactions to centipede-stings have been reported, but these are rare; most stings heal quickly and without complication.